Meet our team of experienced researchers, communicators, and collaborators committed to making California a better place

 Outside of the office, you can find Kat at a local coffee shop reading or playing cards with friends, listening to music while cooking, or enjoying a nature walk.

 Adriana Ramos-Yamamoto, Policy Analyst, conducts research and analysis on issues that impact the health and well-being of Californians with the goal of advancing health equity: ensuring that everyone has the opportunity to be healthy and thrive, regardless of their race, ethnicity, gender identity, sexual orientation, income, or zip code.
 While her work is primarily focused on health care and behavioral health, Adriana also supports the Budget Center’s work on the social determinants of health, recognizing that a wide range of budget and policy decisions can positively impact the health and well-being of Californians.

 Prior to joining the Budget Center, Adriana worked as a health policy associate at The Children’s Partnership and as a graduate student intern and health educator at the Los Angeles County Department of Public Health.
 Adriana earned her master’s degree in public health from the University of Southern California and her bachelor’s degree in government from Claremont McKenna College.

 Adriana hails from Wildomar, California and is a daughter of Mexican immigrants.
 She usually spends her free time creating Spotify playlists or playing video games.

-Erik Saucedo, State Policy Fellow, conducts research and analyses with the goal of improving education systems so that all students have the resources and opportunities to thrive.
+Erik Saucedo, Policy Analyst, conducts research and analyses with the goal of improving education systems so that all students have the resources and opportunities to thrive.
 Erik supports the Budget Center's work by focusing on equitable funding of K-12 and higher education and the impacts that race and gender-neutral policies have on students and their families.
 Through this work, Erik also develops recommendations for state policy.